 Note: This feature currently requires accessing the site using the built-in Safari browser.

 BTW saw an earlier post of yours saying you were thinking you might sell your Model 3 and buy a MS instead.
 Can't imagine how you must be feeling right now.
 Would like to have a better idea when you can for what transpired.
 Our garage door has a motion detector eye basically at the bottom of the door as required (some code thing) but until the car wheels cross the light path at the bottom there I don't think it would sense the car was backing up or even going front end first.

-Exactly this until tires dont reach it because the sensor is at just above feet level it would not know the car is there.
+Did you happen to have the auto-close option activated, or just auto-open?Exactly this until tires dont reach it because the sensor is at just above feet level it would not know the car is there.
 Honestly freak accident as i could not see the garage door closing through rear view mirror.
 I emailed my service advisor.